 The symptoms of dengue fever usually begin to develop in between four and ten days after infection with the virus.
 They include:

 - Fever (above 38 C or 100.4 F)

 - Body aches (including muscle and joint pain)

 - Nausea and vomiting

 - A loss of appetite

 People with these symptoms, especially those currently in or recently returned from an area with a known danger of dengue infection, should see a medical professional as soon as possible.
 The symptoms of dengue fever can often be confused with flu or another virus, especially in young adults, who tend to experience a milder form of the virus.

-In some cases, the dengue infection can cause severe symptoms (also known as dengue hemorrhagic fever).
-This is most common in young children and people who have had the infection previously.
-Symptoms of severe dengue include:
+In some cases, the virus can cause severe symptoms (also known as dengue hemorrhagic fever).
+Dengue hemorrhagic fever is most common in young children and people who have had the infection previously.

 - Severe abdominal (belly) pain

 - Bleeding from any part of the body (most commonly the gums)